Ruzick/company_explore/README.md

 Silhouette score for number of cluster(s) 8: 0.235
 Davies Bouldin score for number of cluster(s) 8: 1.181

 We can see that two clusters would probably be optimal.
-When it came to implementing the program, for simplicity I chose two go for only one analysis, the silhouette score.
+When it came to implementing the program, for simplicity I chose to go for only one analysis, the silhouette score.
 The best silhoutte scores where at two clusters.